jhudson8/react-backbone/api.md

     var model = new Backbone.Model({eyeColor: 'green'});
     ...
     // assuming a model attribute "eyeColor" exists
+    // "ref" is not required but needed if you will be using modelPopulate;  the value does not matter
+    // "name" is required;  that is how the RadioGroup component knows what model attribute to use
+    // "model" is obviously required
     <RadioGroup name="eyeColor" model={model}>
       <input type="radio" value="blue"/> blue
       <input type="radio" value="green"> green